Chakroun-Anas/turbo-console-log/README.md

 - turboConsoleLog.wrapLogMessage (boolean): Whether to wrap the log message or not.

-- turboConsoleLog.logMessagePrefix (string): The prefix of the log message.
+- turboConsoleLog.logMessagePrefix (string): The prefix of the log message (default one is 🚀 ).

 - turboConsoleLog.addSemicolonInTheEnd (boolean): Whether to put a semicolon in the end of the log message or not.